2lindell/advent/docs/source.txt

 		say "The little bird is already in the cage!";
 	otherwise:
 		unless the player encloses the wicker cage, carry out the implicitly taking activity with the second noun;
-		try taking the noun.
+		try taking the noun;
+		if the cage encloses the noun, rule succeeds.
-Instead of removing the little bird from the wicker cage, free the bird.
+Instead of removing the little bird from the wicker cage, abide by the free the bird rule.
 Instead of taking the little bird:
 	if the noun is in the wicker cage: try taking the wicker cage;